-Malrotated intestine is the most common congenital anomaly of the small bowel.
+The malrotated intestine is the most common congenital anomaly of the small bowel.
 The asymptomatic rotational anomaly (1 in 200 live births) is much more common than symptomatic malrotation (1 in 6000 live births).

 Normal embryonic development

 During the 2nd month of embryonic life, intestinal loops rotate in the yolk stalk outside the abdomen around the axis of the superior mesenteric artery.
 The duodenojejunal loop grows faster than the distal loop which facilitates its rotation of 90° anticlockwise.
-After the 2nd month, the duodenojejunal loop returns to the abdomen and rotates for additional 180° anticlockwise.
+After the 2nd month, the duodenojejunal loop returns to the abdomen and rotates for an additional 180° anticlockwise.

 Fixation of the rotated bowel follows to the retroperitoneum.
 The fixation of the bowel loops with a mesentery extending from the upper left abdomen to the lower right abdomen.